 Is the tap water in Dubai safe to drink?
 What are the common contaminants?
 Is bottled water really healthier than tap water?
 What is the best water filter for Dubai?

-Continue reading for everything you need to know about tap water, bottled water and water filters in Dubai.
+Continue reading for everything you need to know about tap water, bottled water and water filters in Dubai and the UAE.

 In the last four decades the desert city of Dubai, the busiest business hub in the UAE, has turned into a place which can beat any foreign city in terms of its living standards.
 It has a vibrant and cosmopolitan environment which is supported by an advanced, substantial infrastructure .
 There’s economic and political stability, a highly advanced healthcare system, a uniformly high standard of education, an impressive transport system, cultural activities and a large expatriate community.